Before the Race

 Yes, VCM offers pace groups.
 We will have additional, specific information about our pace leaders closer to the race.
 For the most up-to-date information, visit the Pace Teams section of the Runner Essentials page.

 Can I sign up to be a pacer?

-If you are an experienced runner and would like to lead a team of runners who are trying to hit a certain time goal between 3:15-5:30, please contact Joe Connelly and asked to be considered as a pace team leader.
-This program generously supported by The Run Center at SKIRACK and Hoka ONE ONE.
+If you are an experienced runner and would like to lead a team of runners who are trying to hit a certain time goal between 3:15-5:30, please contact Joe Connelly and ask to be considered as a pace team leader.
+This program is generously supported by The Run Center at SKIRACK and Hoka ONE ONE.